Ferada/distlisp/distlisp.md

 The extended API adds communication between nodes over network using {package iolib}.
-The serialisation package is replaceable (by default the Lisp printer and {package cl-store} are supported.
+The serialisation package is replaceable (by default the Lisp printer and {package cl-store} are supported).
 Negotiation of the used package is supported via a short handshake protocol on each connection.
 Connection encryption is currently supported via {package cl+ssl}.